 Instead of calculating the ratio between all-time revenue and downloads, rolling RPD calculates the ratio between revenue and downloads over a given period, rolling over time.
 So, for example, 30-Day RPD would represent the revenue an app earned over 30 days divided by the downloads the app earned over the same 30 days.

 Rolling RPD is more reactive to changes in an app’s performance.
 For apps that churn users more quickly, you could think of rolling RPD as treating a given period of downloads and revenue as a cohort, and showing how that cohort has monetized.
 Rolling RPD is also helpful for looking at user spend for apps with live ops events that drive both downloads and revenue.

 A tradeoff in the rolling RPD calculation is that revenue lags downloads.
 The revenue and downloads in a given window do not represent 100% the same users, so rolling RPD may be a less accurate signal for LTV.
 The rolling RPD for apps with long term retained users tends to become volatile, as highly engaged users continue to spend in patterns and user acquisition slows gradually.
 Various rolling RPD periods can be helpful in finding insights across different apps.

-As a new chart type next to Downloads/Revenue, RPD displays as a chart, and is included in a new column in the Breakdown Table, next to Downloads and Revenue.
-You can compare RPD one or more apps, of selected countries, of competing publishers, and across iOS devices.
+RPD renders data in the App Analysis graph, and all-time RPD is included in a column in the Breakdown Table.
+You can compare the RPD of one or more apps, of selected countries, of competing publishers, and across iOS devices.